Q: Why should we list our home for sale with you?

 Absolutely!
 Just like any home, we will simply evaluate the condition issues, supply/demand in the neighborhood, and pricing relative to those factors.

-Q: How long is your listing agreement for?
+Q: How long is your listing agreement in effect?

 For ease of paperwork, we typically use a six to twelve month period.
 But remember, unlike most agents, you are free to cancel anytime.